Skip to content

 Anniversary of Jim Morrison’s Death Serves as an Estate Planning Reminder

-September 14, 2021 by Larry Parman, Attorney at Law
+September 14, 2021 by Larry Parman, Estate Planning Attorney, Author, Speaker

 Jim Morrison estateA handful of classic rock artists have captured the public’s imagination before they passed away at young ages.
 Jim Morrison is one of them.
 As the lead singer of The Doors, he was the voice of many memorable hits that people are still enjoying to this day.